English Breakfast Tea vs. other black teas

 No matter the recipe used to create it, English Breakfast Tea continues to be one of the most popular tea varieties in the world today.
 Its unique flavor profile makes it an ideal choice for those looking for a strong cup of tea that can be enjoyed any time of day with or without milk and sugar.

-See also What are the benefits of white tea?
+See also What is the nutritional value of cranberry tea?

 Types of Black Teas